S.C. Braga in European football: Recent history

 Another 4th-place finish qualified Braga for the 2011–12 UEFA Europa League, where in the play-off they met Switzerland's Young Boys, drawing the first leg 0–0 at home and the second 2–2 away to advance on away goals.
 They advanced through the group in second place with three wins and two draws, including a 5–1 home win over Maribor.
 In the last 32, they fell 2–1 on aggregate to Turkey's Beşiktaş, for whom the Portuguese winger Simão scored.

-By coming 3rd in the domestic league, Braga returned to the 2012–13 UEFA Champions League, winning in a penalty shootout in the play-off at Italy's Udinese as Beto saved a Panenka-style attempt from Maicosuel.
+After finishing third in the domestic league, Braga returned to the 2012–13 UEFA Champions League, winning in a penalty shoot-out in the play-off at Italy's Udinese as Beto saved a Panenka-style attempt from Maicosuel.
 Braga came last in their group, losing all of their games apart from a 2–0 win over Galatasaray in Turkey.

 Braga were eliminated from the play-off of the 2013–14 UEFA Europa League by Romania's Pandurii and missed out on European football the next season for the first time in a decade by finishing 9th in the domestic league.
 They returned to the 2015–16 UEFA Europa League by finishing 4th, earning a bye to the group stage, which they won with four victories from six games.
 In the last 32, they won 4–3 on aggregate against Swiss team Sion, with Nikola Stojiljković scoring in each leg.
 Against Turkey's Fenerbahçe in the last 16, Braga recovered from a 1–0 loss in the first leg to win 4–2 on aggregate.
 Their run ended in the quarter-finals against Shakhtar, losing the first leg 1–2 at home.
-In the second, they lost 4–0 away, with Ricardo Ferreira scoring two own goals.
+In the second, they lost 0–4 away, with Ricardo Ferreira scoring two own goals.

-Last updated: 23 February 2023Note: Braga score always listed first.
+Last updated: 6 November 2025Note: Braga score always listed first.